edwin-revstar/temp1/README.md

 ## Overview

-This repository contains the source code for the "temp1" project.
+This repository contains the source code for the "Printrr-App" project.
 It encompasses various functionalities and features, including the use of the Morris.js library for charting.

 ## Features